sebras/berkeman-berkeman.github.io/_posts/2019-09-02-bigdata_on_inexpensive_workstation.markdown

 This machine is cheap, reliable, and powerful, and actually compares well to modern machines, which we will show in a future post.
 We bought our machine from an Internet auction site in order to try it out.
+The machine is actually from **2009**, but the CPUs in our example were manufactured in 2011.

 <p align="center"><img src="{{ site.url }}/assets/d20-eol.jpg" height="300"> </p>
 <p align="right"> (Image from lenovo.com) </p>

-The 2011 Lenovo D20 workstation is equipped with two CPUs providing in total 12 cores (24 "threads"), has 108GB RAM, and 2TB solid state disk.
+The workstation is equipped two CPUs providing in total 12 cores (24 "threads"), has 108GB RAM, and 2TB solid state disk.
 Approximate price for a machine like this is below $1000.

 ```
 Details: